unongmilkumk/AllOfKoreans/README.md

-# KoreanPack
+# Proj.
+AOK

-`KoreanPack` is a Java utility class designed to assist with various Korean language processing tasks.
-It includes methods for converting Korean numbers to text, translating between Korean and English characters, splitting and merging Hangul characters, and other language manipulations.
+### All Of Koreans

+Korean pack for JVM Users

-## Features
+## How to Import?
+there is no way to import with gradle / maven, so just install to import.

+## What can I do?

 - **Number Conversion**: Convert Arabic numerals to Korean words and vice versa.
 - **Character Mapping**: Map between Korean and English keyboard characters.
 - **Hangul Decomposition and Composition**: Split Korean Hangul characters into initial, medial, and final sounds (자음/모음/종성) and recombine them.
 - **Bidirectional Language Conversion**: Convert between Korean and English characters in a string, merging characters appropriately for Korean.

-## Usage
+## How to code?

 ### Number Conversion